-The Policy was reviewed in 2023.
-The Policy should be reviewed again in 2028.
+The Policy was reviewed in 2017.
 Changes to the policy shall be discussed with the Fellows, and Fellows may through the Fellows Committee suggest changes to the policy.
 Ultimately any changes to the policy remain the responsibility of the Board.